emcon406/Google-Data-Analytics-Capstone-Project/README.md

 - **Share Phase**:	Create effective data visulaizations, and determine the best way to present findings.
 - **Act Phase**:	Top three reccomendations based on analysis to include presentation.

-### Tools Used: R and Tableau.
-The complete R code written for this case study can be accessed [here]
-#### The detailed step-wise analysis in R can be accessed [here]

-#### Detailed Vizualization in Tableau can be accessed here:

-#### 💡 Conclusions/Insights
-  - Casual riders have less rides as compared to members but have higher average ride lengths.
-  - Classic bike is the most preferred bike, followed by electric bike.
-  - Casual riders prefer to ride on Weekends and around 5 PM in the evening.
-  - The influx of casual riders is more in third quarter, which shows most of the casual riders are tourists/visitors.
-  - The most popular station have more than twice the rides started from it as compared to the second most popular one.
+## Tools Used
+Tableau and R were used to creat visualizations
+  - Average Duration vs. Weekday [Rplot.pdf](https://github.com/user-attachments/files/17000176/Rplot.pdf)
+  - Number of Rides vs. Weekday [# of rides.pdf](https://github.com/user-attachments/files/17003214/of.rides.pdf)
+  - Tableau Bike Share Visualizations [here](https://public.tableau.com/views/CapstoneVisualizations_17262700914300/Story1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

-#### 💡 Recommendations
+## 💡 Recommendations
-  - The best time to launch the new marketing campaign are between 15:00 to 19:00, Weekends and Holidays, in the month of June to September.
-  - The promotion should be focused on Classic Bike.
-  - A targeted strategy at most popular station will reach the maximum number of Casual riders.
-  - Introduce 2-day or weekly passes to attract more casual riders.
+- Advertising a promtion of any kind to entice casual riders to transition into annual mambers, you will want to advertise at the most popular starting stations, or ending stations, for casual members.
+- Advertising on Sundays will be your best effort since the highest traffic of casual riders is on Sundays.
-  - Health benefits of bike riding should be included in promotion.
+- You can include health benefits of riding bikes into your advertising to entice further.
+- Potentially adding a dicount for a certain distance into their "new" membership, or a discount for a certain number of rides.
+- You could run a promotion such as "First three rides free if you switch to an annual member, or " First three rides over x amount of distance free".

  #### Acknowledgement
- Thanks to Google Data Analytics Professional Certificate provided by Coursera!
+ Thank you to Google Data Analytics Course for allowing me to complete my first case study, I cannot wait to further my education and find my community in Data Analytics.

- **Thank you for checking out my project!**
+ **Thank you for chekcing out my project**